wp-plugins/add-to-any/README.txt

 Please read <a href="http://www.addtoany.com/buttons/customize/show_over_embeds">this document</a> for an explanation and possible fix.
 For WordPress, an easier fix is to have AddToAny <a href="http://www.addtoany.com/buttons/customize/hide_embeds">hide intersecting embedded objects</a>.
 Just copy & paste the recommended code into the Additional Options box in `Settings` > `AddToAny`, then save changes.

+= For a WordPress Multisite Network (MS), how can I set the plugin as a "Must-Use" plugin to automatically execute for all blogs? =

+Upload the plugin directory (including all files and directories within) to the `/wp-content/mu-plugins/` folder, then move the `add-to-any.php` file from the plugin directory to the mu-plugins folder so that it can auto-execute.

 == Screenshots ==

 1. AddToAny Share/Save sharing button, featuring the Open Share Icon